 LifeSaver for Android and iOS auto-detects driving and blocks cell phone while the car is in motion.
 Once the vehicle stops, the phone will unlock.
 Parents receive a text message if their child disables the app.
 (Free)

 Another Android and iOS app geared toward parents is tXtBlocker, which goes one step further by not only preventing texting while driving, but also allowing parents to set up “No-Cell Zones” (like school or work) that kids can’t hack.
 Parents can also locate their teens using the app and obtain driving reports.
 (Cost: $7/month)

 The Focus app for iPhones is a funny way of being shamed into submission.
 When the driver touches his or her phone, a voice sternly says, “Hang up and drive.”
 Those who fail to comply are yelled at with phrases like “Eyes on the road, Chief!” and “Lock your phone NOW!”
 The reminders may be all some people need to realize how much they touch their phones while driving.
 A road report includes how many distracted driving minutes were logged.
 (Free or $4.99 for premium version, with speeding reports)

 Need a Los Angeles car accident attorney?

-If you or a loved one have been injured in a distracted driving accident in California, contact the Salamati Law Firm for legal representation.
+If you or a loved one have been injured in a distracted driving accident in Southern California, contact the Salamati Law Firm for legal representation.
 Police officers are not legally allowed to check an accident victim’s cell phone records without a warrant, so it can be difficult to gather the evidence needed to prove negligence without a knowledgeable expert on your side.
 The Salamati Law Firm has the grit and determination to see that justice is served.
 Contact us for a free, no-obligation quote.